 Signed consent prior to donation.
 Completed health history form, including questions on medical history, vaccinations and overall health.

-We require that dogs in our donor program donate a minimum of 3-4 times per year to make testing cost-effective.
-Dogs can donate every 2 months.
+We ask that dogs donate a minimum of 3-4 times per year to make testing cost-effective.
+Donations are scheduled about 7-8 weeks apart.
 Immediately after donation, the body starts to replace the blood that was given.
 Must have Saturday availability; donations take place at PVSEC on Saturday's only.
 Drop off is at 10am and pickup is at 1pm.